 - Take notes during your research to keep track of where you have been, keywords searched, what worked and what didn't, etc.

 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
-Porn Studies as a discipline has been divided into the following subjects or research areas.
-Click on the links below.
+Porn Studies has largely been divided into the following subjects or research areas.
+This is a searchable index.
+Click on the links below to discover the Library's holding in this area:

 - Add keywords